Colbert says CBS scrapped his James Talarico interview after Trump FCC’s threats

 But FCC chair Brendan Carr is rejecting that thinking.
 Last month, he said stations should no longer assume that shows like Colbert’s are exempted from the rule.

-“If you’re fake news, you’re not going to qualify for the bona fide news exemption,” Carr said at a press conference in January.
+“If you’re fake news, you’re not going to qualify for the bona fide news exemption,” Carr said at a press conference.

 The FCC threats against talk shows

 As Carr’s use of the phrase “fake news” indicates, he is a staunch ally of President Trump.
-He has been harshly critical of talk shows like ABC’s “The View” that feature liberal political commentary.
+He has been harshly critical of liberal-leaning talk shows like ABC’s “The View” and has been open about reducing the power of national networks.

 But the FCC’s enforcement powers are limited.
-The lone Democratic commissioner at the FCC, Anna Gomez, said Carr’s claims were misleading: “The FCC has not adopted any new regulation, interpretation, or Commission-level policy altering the long-standing news exemption or equal time framework.”
+The lone Democratic commissioner at the FCC, Anna Gomez, said last month that Carr’s claims were misleading: “The FCC has not adopted any new regulation, interpretation, or Commission-level policy altering the long-standing news exemption or equal time framework.”

 A source at the FCC reiterated that point, saying, “Once again here, the threat is the point.”